 j. berenike herrmann's homepage

-about publications lectures & talks teaching digital resources
+| about | publications | lectures & talks | teaching | digital resources |

-colors photo by steve johnson on unsplash
+photo by steve johnson on unsplash

-I am professor of Newer German Literature with a specialization in Literary Theory and Digital Humanities at the University of Bielefeld and PI at Bielefeld University’s Collaborative Research Centre ‘Practices of comparing: ordering and changing the world’ (SFB 1288).
-I am also appointed Private Lecturer in Digital Humanities and Newer German Literature at Basel University, and an associate member of the Herman-Paul-School Graduate of Linguistics in Freiburg i.
+I am professor at the interface of Literary Studies and Linguistics at Bielefeld University (“Newer German Literature with a specialization in Literary Theory and Digital Humanities”) and PI at Bielefeld University’s Collaborative Research Centre ‘Linguistic Creativity in Communication’ (CRC 1646).
+I am also appointed Private Lecturer in Digital Humanities and Newer German Literature at Basel University), and an associate member of the Herman-Paul-School Graduate of Linguistics in Freiburg i.
 Br., D/Basel, CH.
-My offices include being speaker of the Community of Practice “Digital Literacy” of BiLinked at Bielefeld University, being current chair of the international ADHO Special Interest Group “Digital Literary Stylistics” SIG DLS, and SCC Collections Member of the NFDI Text +.
-2019-2022 I was SIG Liaison at ADHO’s COB.
+My current offices include being a member of the Management Committee of the CRC 1646, acting chair of the Scientic Coordination Committee “Collections” of the NFDI Text +, member of the steering committee of the international ADHO Special Interest Group “Digital Literary Studies” SIG DLS, and member of the system evaluation working group of the German Wissenschaftsrat that evaluates the ‘National High Performance Computing Alliance’.
+Formely, I was speaker of the Community of Practice “Digital Literacy” of BiLinked at Bielefeld University, founding chair of SIG DLS, 2019-2022 I was SIG Liaison at ADHO’s COB.
 Until its finalization in May 2022, I was Management Committee member of the “COST Action Distant Reading for European Literary History”.
 In the fall semester 2020/2021, I was visiting professor of Digital Humanities at the Excellence Cluster “Temporal Communities” at FU Berlin.

-My current main projects are “Vergleichspraktiken in der Genese, Verstetigung und Transformation von «Nationalliteratur».
-Der Fall Deutschschweiz” at the DFG-Collaborative Research Centre (SFB 1288); the SNSF-COST project Distant Reading Topographies of Sentiment, the SNSF-Digital Lives Project Forschungslogiken in den texbasierten DH nach dem Machine Learning Turn, and the DFG-SPP “Computional Literary Studies — CLS” project “CHYLSA” — Children’s and Youth Literature Sentiment Analysis.
+My current main project is “A05: Contextualised metrics of linguistic creativity in literary and non-literary text” at the DFG-Collaborative Research Centre “Linguistic Creativity in Communication” (CRC 1646).
+Prior projects were “Vergleichspraktiken in der Genese, Verstetigung und Transformation von «Nationalliteratur».
+Der Fall Deutschschweiz”, the SNSF-COST project “Distant Reading Topographies of Sentiment”, the SNSF-Digital Lives Project “Forschungslogiken in den texbasierten DH nach dem Machine Learning Turn”, and the DFG-SPP “Computional Literary Studies — CLS” project “CHYLSA” — Children’s and Youth Literature Sentiment Analysis.

 My current main research questions